Factor analysis#

 The effective sample size per chain is smaller than 100 for some parameters.
 A higher number is needed for reliable rhat and ess computation.
 See https://arxiv.org/abs/1903.08008 for details

-At this point, there are already several warnings regarding diverging samples and failure of convergence checks.
+At this point, there are already several warnings regarding failed convergence checks.
 We can see further problems in the trace plot below.
 This plot shows the path taken by each sampler chain for a single entry in the matrix \(W\) as well as the average evaluated over samples for each chain.

 for i in trace.posterior.chain.values: